 Specific epithet means smooth.

 ‘Peachie’s Pick’ is a compact, late-blooming Stokes’ aster cultivar that features fluffy, cornflower-like blue flowers (to 3” across) on generally erect, leafy stems growing to 12-18” tall.
 Cultivar name is in reference to the individual (Peachie Saxton) who discovered the plant and not to the flower color.

 No serious insect or disease problems.
-Flowering stems tend to flop, particularly after a strong midwestern thunderstorm.
+Watch for caterpillars.
+Flower stems tend to flop, particularly after a strong Midwestern thundershower.